-We may now establish an important result: A mean-preserving rise in the riskiness of the ability distribution raises total output and, therefore, the mean wage.
+We may now establish an important result: a mean-preserving rise in the riskiness of the ability distribution raises total output, and therefore the mean wage.
 We can see this intuitively in the simple case of a single crossing of CDFs, where ability rises in the right tail of the distribution and drops in the left tail.
-The rise in ability occurs for those filling the nearly top jobs, which are the most ability-sensitive.
-Thus the output effect here outweighs that from the drop in ability among those filling the ability-insensitive jobs.
-This result holds more generally for a meanpreserving spread with possibly multiple crossings (see the Appendix for the proof).
+The rise in ability is for those filling the nearly top jobs, which are the most ability-sensitive.
+Thus, the output effect here outweighs that from the drop in ability among those filling the ability-insensitive jobs.
+This result holds more generally, for a mean-preserving spread with possibly multiple crossings (see Appendix for proof):

-PROPOSITION 5.
-Suppose that the ability distribution $G(\cdot)$ is "riskier" than $F(\cdot)$ , but the two distributions have the same mean.
-Then $Q(G) \ge Q(F)$ .
+Proposition 5 Suppose the ability distribution $G(\cdot)$ is "riskier" than $F(\cdot)$, but the two distributions have the same mean.
+Then $Q(G) \geq Q(F)$.